De Clare

-The House of Clare was a prominent Anglo-Norman noble house that held at various times the earldoms of Pembroke, Hertford and Gloucester in England and Wales, as well as playing a prominent role in the Norman invasion of Ireland.
+The House of Clare was a prominent Anglo-Norman noble family that ruled the Earldoms of Pembroke, Hertford and Gloucester in England and Wales throughout its history, playing a prominent role in the Norman invasion of Ireland.

-They were descended from Richard Fitz Gilbert, Lord of Clare (1035-1090), a kinsman of William the Conqueror who accompanied him into England during the Norman conquest of England.
+They were descended from Richard Fitz Gilbert, Lord of Clare (1035–1090), a kinsman of William the Conqueror who accompanied him into England during the Norman conquest of England.
+His great-grandfather was Richard I of Normandy who was the son of William Longsword and the grandson of the Viking Rollo.
 As a reward for his service, Richard was given lands in Suffolk centred on the village of Clare.
-As a result, Richard and his descendants carried the name of ‘de Clare’ or ‘of Clare’.
+As a result, Richard and his descendants carried the name of 'de Clare' or 'of Clare'.

-The de Clares ranked among the greatest baronial houses of the early Middle Ages, and were the proprietors of the monumental Caerphilly Castle, Pembroke Castle, Castell Coch, and over 190 manors in England.
+The de Clares ranked among the greatest baronial houses of the early Middle Ages and were the proprietors of the monumental Caerphilly Castle, Pembroke Castle, Castell Coch, and over 190 manors in England.